Measuring for a new lawn

 moist.
 To conserve water and ensure adequate soak-in, turn off the water

-when runoff begins, wait 30-minutes to an hour and restart the watering
+when runoff begins, wait 30-minutes to an hour and restart watering

 on the same area.
-Repeat this process until proper soil moisture is achieved.
+Repeat until proper soil moisture is achieved.

 For the next two weeks keep the soil surface moist under the grass with